Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 This video shows `spin` keeps `pdb` command history intact.

-As you can see `spin` usage doesn't interfere with PDB's history.
-This issue was there with `dev.py`.
+As you can see `spin` usage doesn't interfere with PDB's history, which was an issue with `dev.py`.

 **Using homebrew installed Python to build SciPy [[gh-18998]](https://github.com/scipy/scipy/issues/18998) - `dev.py` vs `spin`**